-JOIN THE OWLS on Monday 10/14 to go to lunch at Vince’s in Renton.
-Meet at the restaurant at 11:30 am.
-The address is 2815 NE Sunset Blvd in the Highlands in Renton.
-The lunch cost will be in the $13-$15 range.
-Questions contact Bob Bliesner at 425-228-4584.
+JOIN THE OWLS on Monday November 11th to go to lunch at the Apogee in the Fairwood Shopping Center.
+Before eating we will have a planning meeting for 2020 activities.
+Meet at the restaurant at 11:00 am.
+The address is 14125 SE 171 Way, just South of Safeway.
+The lunch cost will be in the $12-$14 range.
+Questions contact Bob Bliesner at 253-778-5974.

 TAPROOT THEATER TICKETS Plan ahead to come see Steel Magnolias, a comic drama, on Wednesday February 26th at 10:30 am.
 The story takes place at a hair salon in Louisiana with lots of chit chat.
 We’ll enjoy the play and then go out for lunch.
 Meet at church at 9:00 am to carpool.
 The last day to order tickets is Monday Nov.
 11th.
 Please call Joan Linderman 253-631-7142 for tickets.

 THANKS KING OF KINGS!
 With your help the LWML sent off 80 school kits and 39 quilts to people who really need them.